ReesMorrison/NetlifyBlogThemes/content/post/2021-02-03-alcohol-wide-view/Alcohol additional.md

 wet your whistle (have a drink)
 whiskey tenor (a husky or guttural voice due to prolonged alcohol abuse)
 wine and dine (to entertain someone with lavish drinks and meals)

+a cold one (a chilled can of beer)
+a drink on the rocks (an alcoholic drink on ice)
+angel's share (an amount of alcoholic drink evaporated while storing)
+boiled in the bag (one has had too much of alcohol)
+bottle shock (wine with lousy taste)
+bring a bottle (bring alcoholic drink to the party)
+bug juice (inferior whiskey or other strong liquor)
+Codd’swallop (derogatory term for weak beer)
+cult wines (wines for dictated groups of enthusiasists)
+dead man (an empty beer bottle)
+do the drink thing (drink alcohol in excessive amounts)
+draft beer (beer served from the keg, rather than a bottle)
+drink on the house (free drink)
+drink with the flies (drink alone)
+get hammered (extremely intoxicated from alcoholic liquor)
+get steaming (get drunk)
+good to the last dregs (all the way to the end, something was enjoyable)
+Half-seas Over (drunk)
+knock back (drink alcohol in excess amounts)
+nurse a drink (consuming alcohol slowly)
+out of one's tree (to behave crazy after alcohol consumption)
+pick your poison (choose a alcohic drink)
+pigeon-eyed (very drunk)
+pissed as a newt (inebriated)
+pop and pour (wine is ready to consume)
+pot valiant (being brave under the influence of alcohol)
+pub crawl (drinking from pub to pub)
+slam back (drink alcohol all in one go)
+stiff drink (a strong alcoholic drink)
+top-heavy with drink (staggering walk when drunk)
+top-shelf liquor (the most expensive alcohol)
+wine o' clock (the ideal time to have a glass of wine)